Skip to content

 • Only basic administrators or above are authorized to add entries or modify the AXS Guard address book.

-• You cannot add entries to the AXS Guard address book with e-mail clients, e.g. Outlook 2007.
+• You cannot add entries to the AXS Guard address book with e-mail clients, e.g. Microsoft Outlook.

 Important